People wearing various metals of fidget rings, stacking their hands on top of each other.

 Before getting into celebrations, it's important to understand the history of Disability Pride Month.

 The first celebration happened in Boston right after the ADA was passed.
 They celebrated a Disability Pride Day.
 The first parade was thrown in Chicago in 2004.
-The first official Disability Pride Month was celebrated in 2015, the 25th anniversary of the passage of the ADA, in New York.
+The first official Disability Pride Month was celebrated in 2015—the 25th anniversary of the passage of the ADA—in New York.

-Understanding Disability Pride Month
+Why is Disability Pride Month Important?

 Now that you know the history, let's talk about what it means to celebrate and how it is viewed by the disability community.

-The American Bar Association had a great definition for what Disability Pride Month is, "[Disability Pride Month] celebrates disabled persons embracing their disabilities as integral parts of who they are.
+"[Disability Pride Month] celebrates disabled persons embracing their disabilities as integral parts of who they are.
 [It's a] time for the disability community to come together, uplift, and amplify one another's voices".
 They then go on to describe it as, "accepting and honoring each person's uniqueness and seeing it as a natural and beautiful part of human diversity".

 That's really the key to understanding Disability Pride Month.
 It's about embracing and accepting one's disabilities as who they are.